Payments Orchestration

 What is Zelle?

-Zelle is a digital payment network allowing users to send and receive money from their bank account directly to another person or businesses bank account within the U.S. Zelle is so popular because they likely have a partnership with your bank or credit union account.
-Not only are they directly in-bedded in major U.S banks like Bank of America, BB&T, Capital One, JPMorgan Chase, PNC Bank, US Bank, and Wells Fargo they also work with hundreds of smaller financial institutions
+Zelle is so popular because they likely have a partnership with your bank or credit union account.
+Not only are they directly embedded in major U.S banks like Bank of America, BB&T, Capital One, JPMorgan Chase, PNC Bank, US Bank, and Wells Fargo, but they also work with hundreds of smaller banks as well.

 How Zelle Works